redis/redis-doc/topics/indexes.md

     027050

 What happens if we substitute the last two digits respectively with 00 and 99?
-We obtain a range which is lexicographically continue:
+We obtain a range which is lexicographically continuous:

     027000 to 027099